Penicuik in Midlothian is the gateway to both the attractions of its own county and to Edinburgh and the Borders.

 Dining out in Penicuik offers an excellent mixture of French, Indian, Chinese, Italian and traditional Scottish cuisine all located within the town centre.
 There are also a variety of local pubs in Penicuik.

 Midlothian has the largest dry ski facility in Europe and is situated at Hillend a mere 10 minutes from Penicuik.
-Other attractions in Midlothian are the butterfly farm, Scottish Mining Museum and Rosslyn Chapel which are all worth a visit.
+Other attractions nearby in Midlothian are the Scottish Mining Museum, Rosslyn Chapel and the Pentland Hills Regional Park, which are all worth a visit.

 Newbattle Abbey, where the treaty of Arbroath was drawn up, is also the site of the first coal mining in Scotland.